QuickBooks™ Point of Sale: Using Barcodes

 First, you’ll need the following items to start using barcoding…

-- POS – Inventory Software that supports barcode scanning at the point of sale.
+- Point Of Sale – Inventory Software that supports barcode scanning at the point of sale.
 (Buy Here)

-- A barcode scanner that’s compatible with your POS software.
+- A barcode scanner that’s compatible with your Point of Sale software.
 (Buy Here)

-- Merchandise that’s properly labeled with barcode symbologies that your POS software and scanners can handle.
+- Merchandise that’s properly labeled with barcode symbologies that your Point of Sale software and scanners can handle.